 35. Keep Pet Carriers Off the Floor

 Pet carriers must not be allowed to touch the floor or this can cause contamination of the floor or of the cat.
 You must consider how many people and animals travel on the same floor everyday.
+Also cats prefer to be up high so it is always advised to keep them off the floor for that reason too if a cat has to be placed in a pet carrier during cleaning.

 36. Use One Litter Scoop Per Cat